jdub-codes/She-Codes-DRF/README.md

 - [X] A screenshot of Insomnia, demonstrating a token being returned.<br />
 ![image info goes here](screenshots/Token_return.png)
 ### Instructions
-- [X] Step by step instructions for how to register a new user and create a newproject (i.e. endpoints and body data).
+- [X] Step by step instructions for how to register a new user and create a new project (i.e. endpoints and body data).
 #### How to register a new user
 1. From your Insomnia dashboard, create a HTTP Request in the dropdown menu.
 ![New HTTP Request](screenshots/New_HTTP_Request.png)